 A volunteer trail safety patrol group for the East Bay Regional Park District

 Discover Biking Activities

-The Outdoor Recreation Department provides regular Biking Basics and Destination Bike Rides in a fun group setting.
-Join knowledgeable and engaging Recreation staff on a weekend ride, and learn basic bike maintenance, bike safety, safe group riding skills, and more as you explore your Regional Parks and Regional Trails.
-Bikes are a great way to get to and through our beautiful Regional Parks, so sign up for one of our public programs.
+The Outdoor Recreation Department provides public biking programs touring our beautiful parks and trails in a fun group setting.
+Join Recreation staff on a weekend ride and learn basic bike maintenance, bike safety, and safe group riding skills.
+Some rides include a naturalist.
+Register for one of our public programs.

 The Park District maintains good working relationships with the Bicycle Trails Council East Bay (BTCEB), and the East Bay Bicycle Coalition.
 Our volunteer trail safety patrol has a bicycle division that promotes safe and responsible riding.
 When planning a bike route, be sure to do a little research.
 Some parks do not allow bikes or have limited access and some routes can be extremely challenging.
 Also, not all trails or trailheads have water so come prepared.
 For guidance, be sure to check out our Paved Trails Section and Mountain Bike Trail Best Picks.
 Each park brochure has a trail map that shows where biking is permitted.
 511.org Bicycling, bicycling trip planning and transit resources.